 Instructions

-- In a small bowl, mix together your curry powder spices.
+- In a small bowl, combine curry powder ingredients as listed above with a whisk.
+Set aside.

-- Bring to a boil.
-Lower the heat to medium and allow it to simmer for 15-20 minutes until the sauce has reduced by half.
+- Bring to a boil on medium-high heat.
+Then reduce to medium-heat, cover and simmer for 15-20 minutes until the sauce has reduced by half.
+Serve with steamed rice.

 Chris